 Students with queries may direct them to staff at the Draper Center as communication between students writing proposals and the Davis UWC Scholars office is prohibited.

-The deadline for the receipt of ALL application materials is Monday, February 9, 2016 at 5:00PM (Pacific Standard Time).
+The deadline for the receipt of all application materials is Monday, January 30, 2017.

 Strauss Foundation Public Service Awards